DevelDoe/devel-react/readme.md

-# 1.0 DevelStrap - React skelleton & test suit
+# 1.0 DevelStrap

+* React skelleton
-Bootstrapping React app development.
+  * Bootstrapping React app development.
 This major release is the basic skeleton for a react application.

 * 0.2 DevelStrap - Test Suit

-This minor update adds a Karma, Mocha, Expect and react-addons-test-utils to the application.
+  * This minor update adds a Karma, Mocha, Expect and react-addons-test-utils to the application.